C++Builder Frequently Asked Questions

-For more detailed information on what's new in C++Builder XE8, see the What's New in C++Builder XE8 page.
+For detailed information visit the What's New in C++Builder page.

 - FastReport VCL RAD edition and FastReport FireMonkey Embarcadero Edition from Fast Reports so you can quickly design and generate reports